 Adventure Island team members are not permitted to care for assistance animals.

-Parking is provided directly in front of the main entrance for guests with a legal parking permit.
+Accessible parking is provided directly in front of the main entrance for guests with a legal parking permit.
 Most spaces for guests with disabilities are accessible to vans.

 Wheelchairs may be rented at the Rentals Counter inside the park.
 Wheelchairs are rented on a “first-come, first served” basis to guests with disabilities.
 Guests may also use their own wheelchairs or ECV’s inside the park.